wp-plugins/display-widgets/readme.txt

 1. The extra widget options added.

 == Changelog ==
+= 1.9 =
+* Add check box for front page
+* Change category checkbox to apply not only to the category page, but also to posts in that category

 = 1.8 =
 * Added check box for search page under "Miscellaneous"